Materials

 Polylana® is a sustainable synthetic fibre.
 The fibre consists of polyester pellets and recycled PET.
 The material can be combined with various other textiles for optimal use.
 For our Treeanies, we use a blend of Polylana® and cotton.
 Polylana® requires significantly fewer resources than acrylic, for example:

 We are the first brand to use the material in Europe.
-Learn more about the topic in this blog.
-This is what we like about the material: As of now, we can't think of a better material to complement cotton for our caps.
-Polylana® offers the positive properties of acrylic such as warmth and shape retention of the product, but at a much better eco-balance.
+You can find out more about the topic in this blog.
+What we like about the material: As of now, we can't think of a better material to complement cotton for our hats.
+Polylana® offers the positive properties of acrylic, such as warmth and shape retention, but with a much better eco-balance.

 ECONYL®

-The Italian company Aquafil produces in Slovenia the recycled ECONYL® nylon from industrial plastic waste and used products such as fishing nets, carpets and industrial plastic.
-Part of our bikinis and swimsuits are made of ECONYL® yarn.
+The Italian company Aquafil produces recycled ECONYL® nylon in Slovenia from industrial plastic waste and used products such as fishing nets, carpeting and industrial plastic.
+Some of our bikinis and swimsuits are made from ECONYL® yarn.

-That's what we like about the material: we appreciate that ECONYL® nylon is made from waste, so something new can be created from old without using up new resources.
+That's what we like about the material: we appreciate that ECONYL® nylon is made from waste and can therefore be turned into something new without using up new resources.

 SEAQUAL®

-SEAQUAL® YARN is upcycled and consists of 100% recycled polyester.
-The plastic, which later becomes the yarn, comes from marine debris and post-consumer plastic.
-These are collected thanks to the SEAQUAL INITIATIVE in the Mediterranean Sea, along the European coast and on the west coast of Africa.
+SEAQUAL® YARN is upcycled and consists of 100 % recycled polyester.
+The plastic that later becomes the yarn comes from marine waste and post-consumer plastic.
+Thanks to the SEAQUAL INITIATIVE, these are collected in the Mediterranean, along the European coast and on the west coast of Africa.
 SEAQUAL® YARN is almost identical to conventional polyester and can be used in many sizes and shapes.
 For example, as continuous filament or as staple fiber.

-The second hand yarn is used for clothing, but also in home textiles.
-It is also used in contract and automotive upholstery.
+The second-hand yarn is used for clothing, but also in the home textiles industry.
+It is also used for contract and automotive upholstery.

 Hemp

-Hemp is a natural, robust and particularly sustainable fiber whose use has a long history.
+Hemp is a natural, robust and particularly sustainable fiber with a long history of use.
 Hemp is the name of the plant.
-But hemp fibers are the bast fiber bundles from the stems of the hemp plant.
-Hemp is a climate-resistant and relatively undemanding crop that can be grown all over the world.
+However, the bast fiber bundles from the stalks of the hemp plant are referred to as hemp fibers.
+Hemp is a climate-resistant and relatively undemanding crop that can be cultivated worldwide.
 We use hemp grown in Europe for our products.
-Cultivation is resource efficient because hemp requires little water, grows very quickly, uses little to no pesticides, and yields significantly more output per area than cotton.
+Cultivation saves resources, as hemp requires little water, grows very quickly, uses little to no pesticides and produces significantly more output per area than cotton.

-Natural active wear made from hemp: Due to the raffia structure and the resulting properties, textiles made of hemp have a temperature-regulating effect - breathable in summer and insulating in winter.
-We use a mix of hemp and organic cotton for our textile products, combining the best properties of both fibers.
+Natural activewear made from hemp: Due to the bast structure and the resulting properties, textiles made from hemp have a temperature-regulating effect - breathable in summer and insulating in winter.
+We use a mix of hemp and organic cotton for our textile products, thus combining the best properties of both fibers.
 Hemp is a very robust material and therefore textiles made by hand are particularly durable.

 #tide ocean material®